-The three core courses for any student who does not select a focus area include 535.441 Mathematical Methods for Engineers; 565.475 Advanced Soil Mechanics; and 565.600 Structural Mechanics.
-Seven additional courses may be chosen from any of the civil engineering offerings.
+The general civil engineering program requires three core courses: 535.441 Mathematical Methods for Engineers; 565.475 Advanced Soil Mechanics; and 565.600 Structural Mechanics.
+Seven additional courses may be chosen from any of the civil engineering electives.
 A maximum of one course may be selected from outside of civil engineering.